by Tim Gilmore, 12/19/2020

 You couldn’t hear Willie Browne walking through the woods.
 Usually he was as quiet and unseen as the wildlife.
 He belonged to these woods, after all, as much as they belonged to him.
 Or more.

-A wire fence stretched along Fort Caroline Road and a sign warned, “Private Property, Keep Out,” and though Frances Smith respected property rights, she also knew she had to meet the hermit.
+A wire fence stretched along Fort Caroline Road and a sign warned, “Private Property, Keep Out,” and though Frances Smith respected property rights, she also knew she had to meet the strange man who lived out here.
 As her former student and friend William Goodyear wrote in 2007, “Frances Smith Brewster was one of my teachers at du Pont High School.
 She taught history, civics and economics—all subjects of interest to me.
 Several of her friends from Florida State University used to take me along when they traveled around the state to visit historical sites.”
 The group visited the Ocklawaha River at Blue Springs and the bluffs over the St. Marys River.
 They were surveyors of the spirit of place.
 So Frances and Bill both became those rarest of individuals, friends of Willie Browne.

 When Willie Browne’s father gave him these hundreds of acres just south of St. Johns Bluff on his 16th birthday in 1905, he entrusted him to conserve the land.
 He told Willie to keep the land as close to its natural state as possible and to “keep hunters off it.”
 Five decades later, he read the sincerity in these trespassers’ faces and invited them to his cabin.

 I’m beginning this story on the 50th anniversary of the death of Willie Browne.
-When Browne died alone in this cabin in the woods on December 14, 1970, he’d donated his land, all of it, to The Nature Conservancy to honor the same instructions, in perpetuity, his father had given him, and keep the land “in so far as possible and to the fullest extent practicable, in its present natural state and wilderness character.”
+When Browne died alone in his cabin in the woods on December 14, 1970, he’d donated his land, all of it, to The Nature Conservancy to honor the same instructions, in perpetuity, his father had given him, and keep the land “in so far as possible and to the fullest extent practicable, in its present natural state and wilderness character.”

 No JaxPsychoGeo story, certainly not this commemoration, is meant to be definitive.
 There are people far better suited than me to write about Willie Browne.
 Craig Morris, who died this year on September 22nd, was one of them.
 Frances Smith Brewster, who died in 2010 was another.
 William Goodyear shared his remembrances with the Rotary Club four months before he died on December 14, 2011, 41 years to the day after Browne died.
 According to Bill Goodyear’s wishes, his cremains were scattered in Willie Browne’s wilderness.